Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

 The BCF algorithm proposed by \cite{hahn2020bayesian} is a semi-parametric Bayesian regression model that directly builds on BART.
 It, however, introduces some significant changes in order to estimate heterogeneous treatment effects in regular assignment mechanisms (even in the presence of strong confounding).
 The principal novelties of this model are the expression of the conditional mean of the response variable as a sum of two functions and the introduction, in the BART model specification for causal inference, of an estimate of the propensity score, $E[W_i=1\mid \bX_i=x]=\pi(x)$, in order to improve the estimation of heterogeneous treatment effects.\footnote{It is important to highlight that the propensity score is not used to estimate the causal effects but to moderate the distortive effects in treatment heterogeneity discovery due to strong confounding.
-Moreover, since BCF includes the entire predictors' vector, $\mathbf{X}$, even if the propensity score is mis-specified or poorly estimated, the model allows for the possibility that the response remains correctly specified \citep{hahn2020bayesian}.
-In Appendix \ref{appendix-sec3}, we show that even if the estimate $\hat{\pi}(x)$ of the propensity score is incorrectly specified the results are still widely robust.} As depicted from the results of the Atlantic Causal Inference Conference (ACIC) competition in 2016 and 2017, reported by \cite{hahn2019atlantic}, it was observed that BCF performs dramatically better than other machine learning algorithms for causal inference in the presence of randomized and regular assignment mechanisms.
+Moreover, since BCF includes the entire predictors' vector, $\mathbf{X}_i$, even if the propensity score is misspecified or poorly estimated, the model allows for the possibility that the response remains correctly specified \citep{hahn2020bayesian}.
+In the Supplementary Material, we show that even if the estimate $\hat{\pi}(x)$ of the propensity score is incorrectly specified the results are still widely robust.} { Results from empirical Monte Carlo simulations studies have shown an excellent performance of BART and BCF in causal inference tasks \citep{dorie2019automated, hahn2019atlantic, wendling2018comparing}. }